followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/3 Methods/scrollToItem(itemElement).md

 ===================================================================

 <!--shortDescription-->
-Scrolls the list to the specified item.
+Scrolls the content to an item found using its DOM node.
 <!--/shortDescription-->

 <!--paramName1-->itemElement<!--/paramName1-->
 <!--paramType1-->Node<!--/paramType1-->
 <!--paramDescription1-->
-The target element node.
+The item's DOM node.
 <!--/paramDescription1-->

 <!--fullDescription-->